Why do I need an air purifier?

 No, a single air purifier will not clean the air in your entire house.
-Even whole house systems will not effectively clean the air in your
+Even whole house systems can have a difficult time effectively cleaning the air in your

 air quality, since you spend about a third of your life there.
 If you spend a great deal of time watching TV, you may need an air purifier

 for your TV room.
-If you dont spend much time in certain rooms, you probably dont need an air purifier in them, but youll still want to
+If you do not spend much time in certain rooms, you can likely forego an air purifier for them, but you will still want to

 make sure your whole house is well-ventilated.
 Its also a good idea to periodically open windows and let in fresh

 air (if you're not allergic to pollen).